-The PGNiG Group's financial performance deteriorated primarily in the Trade and Storage segment, which posted PLN 135.1m in operating profit, that is by PLN 207.5m less than in H1 2010.
-This came as a result of a significant deterioration of profitability of high-methane gas sales, primarily due to a 13% rise in the unit purchase price of imported gas.
+The significant deterioration of profitability of high-methane gas sales was driven primarily by a 13% rise in the unit purchase price of imported gas.
 High prices of imported gas were driven by higher crude oil prices on the global markets.
-In addition, the Group increased the volume of gas imports by

-7% and reduced the amount of gas drawn from storage facilities by 21%, thus building up the gas stocks.
+In addition, the Company increased the volume of gas imports by 7% and reduced the amount of gas drawn from storage facilities by 21%, thus building up the gas stocks.